vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > **NOTE**: If you do not list the `sp=` tag, your subdomains will get the policy from the `p=` tag.

+### Clarification on DMARC Monitoring
+DMARC monitoring does **not** provide detailed insights into the total sending volume of your domain.
+Instead, it **only** shows authentication results (SPF/DKIM/DMARC pass or fail) based on the aggregate (`RUA`) reports received.

+- If you see a sending IP or service you don’t recognize, but SPF or DKIM passes, check your public DNS records, particularly your SPF entries and `*._domainkey` records, to verify whether the service is authorized.
+Remove any unused or unauthorized entries.
+- If you recognize the service but SPF and/or DKIM fails, update your domain’s email authentication settings to align SPF and DKIM for that service, to ensures it is properly configured for outbound email authentication.
+- If the sender is unrecognized and all authentication checks fail (SPF, DKIM, and DMARC), then DMARC is working as intended.
+No action is required, as these messages will be rejected by most receiving mail servers once your DMARC policy is set to reject.

 ### DMARC policy explanation
 | Policy      | Value           | Meaning       |
 | ----------- | -----------     | -----------   |